Note: Hanak and Hends leaders do not have a level tippet section, simply attach your sighter to the fine end and add your tippet, see below.

 Reattach the tippet section that you previously liberated from the leader.
 Tie the tippet back on the other tippet ring.
 You can further modify the tippet section to your desire.
 You can see in the illustration that I add another tippet ring for using a dropper fly.

 Using tippet rings saves your leaders from being cut away after making tippet repairs.
 Just re-attach the tippet of your choice to match conditions.
-I have used one single base leader for an entire seasons of guiding and fishing.
+By using tippet rings, I have been able to use one single base leader for an entire seasons of guiding and fishing.